tdvortex/eris/eris-book/src/concepts/activities/instance.md

 "Instance Delete Person" is the admin version of this Activity, indicating that the account has been deleted by an instance admin.
 Users can also delete their own accounts, which are recorded as "Person Delete Person" instead.

-This is triggered by the "Admin > Delete user" either as a message command on a post by that user, or user command in Discord.
-This can also be executed with a DELETE request to "/users/{user_id}", or by using the "deleteUser" mutation in GraphQL.
+This is triggered by the "/admin user delete" slash command, or with the "Profile > Delete account" message or user command.
+This can also be executed with a DELETE request to "/api/users/{user_id}", or by using the "deleteUser" mutation in GraphQL.

 This action requires a verified Discord admin user session.